openmobilityfoundation/curb-data-specification/CurbsAPI/README.md

      the same two cross streets, alleys, or service roads.
   1. Never overlap other Curb Zones in the same dataset with overlapping validity times.
 This applies to both the zone's polygon geometries and linear references (if used).
-  1. Be assigned a unique ID, in the form of a UUID.
+  1. Be assigned a unique ID, in the form of a [UUID][uuid].
 This ID SHOULD remain consistent as long as the Curb Zone's extent and policies remain substantially the same.
   1. It SHOULD NOT be possible to legally park a single vehicle in two different Curb Zone at the same time (i.e., a given non-demarcated parking area or loading zone should be represented as